soilwise-he/soilwise-ontology/README.md

 # soilwise-ontology

-the soilwise ontology is a model for a knowledge graph including datasets, organisations and catalogues
+The soilwise ontology is a model for a knowledge graph including datasets, organisations and catalogues.

+It aims to capture on both data and knowledge resources:

+- in which context (project/funding) the resource has been created
+- in which catalogue(s) it is described
+- any observations (validation, usage, user feedback) on the resource during its lifetime

 ``` mermaid
 flowchart LR